AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 After Thermopylae, the Persian army marched on Athens.
 The Athenians had evacuated their city, and Xerxes burned Athens to the ground.
 However, the Athenians returned to Athens and defeated the Persian fleet at the Battle of Salamis.

 The defeat at Salamis forced Xerxes to retreat to Persia.
-The Persian army was still very powerful, but they were unable to defeat the Greeks.
+The Persian army remained powerful, but it was unable to defeat the Greeks.
 The following year, the Greeks defeated the Persian army at the Battle of Plataea, which effectively ended the Persian invasion of Greece.

 The expedition of Xerxes I was a major turning point in the Greco-Persian Wars.
-It showed that the Greeks were capable of defeating the Persian army, even though they were outnumbered.
+It demonstrated that the Greeks were capable of defeating the Persian army, despite being outnumbered.
 The victory of the Greeks over the Persians helped to shape the course of Western history.

-A.I., Xerses learned about Athens and Sparta because of its expedition.
+Xerxes learned about Athens and Sparta because of his expedition.

 Xerxes (Ahasuerus) by Ernest Normand, 1888 (detail) (Wiki Image).